Test a Flow

 Manually Run a Flow

 A flow must be published in order to run, and it will run depending on its trigger.
-Flows with Cache Event or Action Close Out triggers run automatically, whereas flows with an On Demand trigger must be run manually.
+Flows with Cache Event, Action Close Out, or Work Request Batch Ready triggers run automatically, whereas flows with an On Demand trigger must be run manually.

 To manually run a flow, do the following: